MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_IsPdfDetectedUsingNewBootInfraLogic** - Boolean denoting if incoming intent is identified as a PDF file.

+- **Data_IsPdfDetectedUsingNewBootInfraLogicMetaData** - Collects metadata about how code detects the file open as pdf file open.

 - **Data_IsPriorityCoroutineEnabled** - Boolean denoting if priority coroutine fetauregate is enabled or not.

 - **Data_isSameFileOpened** - Denotes if in external pdf file open the same file is opened again.